alicela1n/litestatic/README.md

 Tiny lightweight static site generator written in Python that uses markdown and liquid to generate a website.

 # How it works
 The way it works is simple by design.
 The `generate.py` script checks for a `site` directory, which is your website's source directory.
-A template `site_template` is provided as a submodule, which can be copied (**must be named `site`**) and modified for your site.
-The `site/templates` directory contains [liquid](https://shopify.github.io/liquid/) templates for generating the html skeleton of your website.
+A template `site_template` is provided as a submodule, which can be copied and modified for your site.
+The `(site_directory)/templates` directory contains [liquid](https://shopify.github.io/liquid/) templates for generating the html skeleton of your website.
 [Markdown](https://www.markdownguide.org/) is used for the webpage contents.
 The index.md is the markdown file that generates the front page of the website.

-You can put markdown files in the `site/` directory and have them generated as `site/(page name)`.
+You can put markdown files in the site directory directory and have them generated as `(site_directory)/(page name)`.
+You can also put html in the markdown files and it will render in the body.To customize the html outside the body use templates.
+For javascript you can source your scripts either in the markdown files or html template.
 You can also have blog-style posts by putting markdown files in the `site/posts/` directory.

 The name for the posts needs to be formatted as: `posts/YYYY-MM-DD-title.md`.